-Shout Out: The video for "Dani California" features the band dressing in the style of several other bands, and in some cases even doing an homage to one of the band's videos.
+Shout-Out: The video for "Dani California" features the band dressing in the style of several other bands, and in some cases even doing an homage to one of the band's videos.
 Most blatant during the line "Gone too fast," when Kiedis is dressed like Kurt Cobain.

 "By The Way" is a notable example.
 The band intended for the song to be a ballad describing a Los Angeles evening: a girl singing songs to her boyfriend and a night of partying.
 The hardcore rap verse and the song's popularity in the UK led fans to give it a different connotation.
 Even the music video, towards which the band had ambivalent feelings due to the epic car chase, gave the song a shift in meaning.

 "Around the World".
 The funky verses, the melodic choruses, and the distortion-heavy bridges do not have effective transitions between them.
-Listeners are left confused.

 "Transcending" on One Hot Minute begins as a soft song for the first 3 1/2 minutes- the song progresses into a screamed metal song for the last 2 minutes.